philipce/nifty/README.md

 Nifty is intended to be simple and easy to use.
 For this reason, we've decided to structure things similarly to MATLAB.
 In fact, many (most) of the  function names in Nifty are the same as MATLAB.
 The hope is that MATLAB users will feel right at home and that users of similar packages (e.g. NumPy) will have an easy transition as well, making adoption as smooth as possible for as many people as possible.

-Check out this [Nifty demo project](https://github.com/nifty-swift/Nifty-demo) to see an example of what your project manifest (the file called Package.swift) should look like and how easy it is to use Nifty!
+Refer to the aforementioned [demo project](https://github.com/nifty-swift/Nifty-demo) to see an example of what your project manifest (the file called Package.swift) should look like and how easy it is to use Nifty!

 ##### Troubleshooting